 The City Pub Group is not alone in facing a range of risks and uncertainties.
-In addition, the Group identified and reported on our climate-related risks for the first time this year.
+In addition, the Group has worked to identify and assess the risks associated with climate change and align with the recommendations of the TCFD.
 Our aim is to identify and manage these risks effectively so that we can deliver on our strategy and maximise shareholder returns.